 [25:20] You’re reflecting, thinking, and trying to find connections.
 That’s fantastic.
 Natasha, where did you say you’re calling us from today?

 Natasha: [25:30] I’m actually in Portugal right now.
-I was over here for a le monde sabbatical.
-I was also here for Media Literacy Research Symposium.
+I was over here for a le monde sabbatical, but I was also here for Media Literacy Research Symposium.
 Spencer presented virtually with me.
 That was pretty cool.

 Melissa: [25:46] That’s very cool, and very cool that you’re calling us from Portugal. [laughs] Thank you for that.
 Before we wrap up, is there anything else you’d like to mention?
 Maybe some last tips for others that are wanting to embark on these types of collaborations to teach critical media and information literacy?